The Gig Economy in Singapore: Trends and Opportunities 2025

 Earnings and Opportunities

-Average hourly earnings for gig workers vary across sectors such as retail, F&B, and healthcare.
-The gig economy continues to grow in Singapore, with businesses increasingly turning to freelancers and contractors to meet short-term needs and access specialized expertise.
-This trend allows companies to build more agile workforces while offering workers greater autonomy and diverse opportunities.
+Average hourly earnings for gig workers vary across sectors such as retail, F&B, and healthcare from averaging $12-16 subject to demand and seasonality.
+The gig economy continues to grow in Singapore, companies need to build more agile workforces to ensure operational efficiency and meet the workforce demand of a more flexible work arrangement.

 The Gig Economy in Industries Like F&B, Retail, Warehousing, and Events